Yoto Player vs Toniebox: which one is best for your child?

 Once the audio is downloaded to the player and a card is added to your library within the Yoto app, the audio can be played without the cards making them an ideal option for travel, something parent tester Nathalie noted as a reason she chose the Yoto Player over the Toniebox.
 "The cards aren't cheap for either," she noted, "but the Yoto cards certainly do have extra features, like games, rather than just the stories."

-As we mentioned above, the cards start at £5.99 but most are in the £7.99 to £9.99 range.
-You can also make your own Yoto Cards through the Yoto website allowing you to upload a range of audio from recordings of loved ones and mixtapes of your own MP3s.
 If storage is a concern and you want to purchase stories and other audio that won’t take up too much space then the Yoto Cards are perfect.
 They’re small and easy enough to store and take with you on holiday and the art on each card is colourful and vibrant.

-This is one area where the Toniebox might best the Yoto Player.
+This is one area where the Toniebox might better the Yoto Player.
 In order to play audio through the Toniebox, you need small figures called Tonies.
 These themed figurines are very detailed and usually depict a character from the story they contain.
 They attach magnetically to the top of the Toniebox and immediately begin playing audio after it has been downloaded to the player.
 As they are figures, they provide an added layer of play and collectibility.

 They’re designed to be displayed and work as a toy on their own outside of their function when combined with the Toniebox.
 They do, however, start at slightly more expensive £14.99.
 The starter set includes a Creative Tonie figure that you can use to store messages uploaded via the app, a feature that parent tester Natalie found particularly useful, saying, "It was a godsend in lockdown when pre recorded messages and stories read by their grandparents were being listened to when the world was at a standstill."